medialab/hyphe-traph/fosdem2018/index.md

 Binary search trees can degrade to `O(n)` access - same as the linked list - if unbalanced.

-We tried several balanced BSTs implementations (treap, red-black).
+We tried several balanced BSTs implementations: treap & red-black.

 This slowed down writes and did nothing to reads.